stylify/web/content/snippets/snippets/stylify.md

 	const pixelFontSize = Number(pixelUnit.slice(0,-2));
 	const remCorrection = 0.0625;

-	// Adjust the font correction numbers bellow to fit your needs const smallFontSizeCorrection = 1.6;
+	// Adjust the font correction numbers below to fit your needs const smallFontSizeCorrection = 1.6;
 	const largeFontSizeCorrection = 1.2;
 	// The 32 is for font-size:32px.
 Larger fonts like titles might not need